Detection loophole attacks on semi-device-independent quantum and classical protocols: Detection loophole attack

-In the context of DL attack we assume that for each round of the experiment Alice or Bob can claim that their ``detector did not click'', and in this case this round of the experiment is discarded from the statistics.
-In general, Alice's box can decide whether to click after receiving her input $a$ and random variable $j$, while Bob's box after receiving his input $b$, the message $A$ and random variable $i$.
-Thus, the detection efficiencies, i.e. the probabilities that the detector clicks, are denoted with $\eta_j(a)$ for Alice and $\eta_i(A,b)$ for Bob, and the conditional probability distribution of outcome $B$ given inputs $a$ and $b$ in the presence of a DL attack is given by
+When studying DL attacks, we assume that for each round of the experiment Alice or Bob can claim that their ``detector did not click'', and in this case this round of the experiment is discarded from the statistics.
+In general, Alice’s box can decide whether to send state $A$ to Bob after receiving her input $a$ and random variable $j$, while Bob's box after receiving his input $b$, the message $A$ and random variable $i$.
+Thus, the detection efficiencies, i.e. the probabilities that the detector clicks, are denoted with $\eta_j(a)$ for Alice and $\eta_i(A,b)$ for Bob.
+Notice that these probabilities cannot be estimated as they depend on the variables $i$ and $j$ internal to the devices.
+The conditional probability distribution of outcome $B$ given inputs $a$ and $b$ in the presence of a DL attack is given by

-We use the subfix DL whenever a distribution is obtained resorting to DL attack.
-We are assuming that for every input $a,b$ there is a non-zero probability of click, namely denominator in Eq.~\eqref{eq:pdel1} is strictly larger than $0$ for any $a$ and $b$.
+We use the suffix DL whenever a distribution is obtained resorting to DL attack.
+Without loss of generality, we are assuming that for every input $a,b$ there is a non-zero probability of click, namely denominator in Eq.~\eqref{eq:pdel1} is strictly larger than $0$ for any $a$ and $b$.
+Indeed, if this is not the case, namely if there exist $a$ and $b$ such that the corresponding probability of click is zero, one can discard their occurrences from the statistics without affecting the success of the protocol.